Localizable Button Click Rendering via Active Lateral Force Feedback: Introduction

-Extending our previous works (the UltraShiver \cite{xu2019ultrashiver,xu2019localized}), this paper proposes a promising method for rendering a touch-typing keyboard.
+Extending our previous work (the UltraShiver \cite{xu2019ultrashiver,xu2019localized}), this paper proposes a new method for rendering a button click and localizing this effect by localizing electroadhesion between a finger and a surface, thus providing a promising method for simulating a touch-typing keyboard.
 In addition to localized pressure sensing, requirements for touch-typing include click rendering as well as localized control of this rendering.
 We report on three experiments that were conducted to investigate the ability of the UltraShiver to create and localize a button click sensation.
 Section \ref{localizedControl} demonstrates the ability of the UltraShiver to localize control of the active lateral force on the fingertip.
 Section \ref{buttonClick}, uses the force profile of pressing on the virtual button to show the robust control of the UltraShiver for the button click rendering.
 Finally, psychophysical experiments are used to evaluate the quality of button click rendering and its relationship to stimulus parameters.
 Overall, the UltraShiver not only simulates the button click sensation but also localizes the effect, presenting a promising method for touch-typing keyboard rendering.